 The journey towards the cloud begins with virtualization.

-and enables data centers to deliver cloud services.
+that enables datacenters to deliver cloud services.
 Virtualization

-can increase IT agility, flexibility, and scalability while creating
+can increase ‘Information Technology’ agility, flexibility, and scalability while creating

 significant cost saving.
 Workloads get deployed faster,

 performance and availability increases and operations